opengovsg/FormSG/README.md

 npm run dev
 ```

+After the Docker image has finished building, the application can be accessed at [localhost:5000](localhost:5000).

 If there have been no dependency changes in `package.json` or changes in the
 `src/server.ts` file, you can run